Holy Name Doc Explores Most (And Least) Common Signs, Symptoms Of Coronavirus

-Rising coronavirus rates are making it more important than ever to be on the lookout signs and symptoms it's commonly associated with.
+Rising coronavirus rates are making it more important than ever to be on the lookout for commonly associated signs and symptoms.

 Although many symptoms do overlap with those consistent with the typical flu, other signs can be more subtle, according to Dr. Suraj Saggar, chief of the infectious disease department at Holy Name Medical Center in Teaneck.